tave8/tave8/README.md

 - SQL

 ## Foundations
-- Strong knowledge of Algorithms & Data structures.
-See example
+- Strong knowledge of Algorithms & Data structures
-- Strong knowledge of OOP, declarative and async programming.
-See example
+- Strong knowledge of OOP and async programming

 <!--